 Most dentists can provide minimal sedation (Nitrous oxide or pills).
 However, those who give (IV) sedation must be trained and accredited in Conscious Sedation.

 Conor Shields has a wealth of expertise in sedation, including 15 years of experience in providing sedation to patients, coupled with his postgraduate training (Diploma in Conscious Sedation, Guys Hospital, 1997).

 Interested in Sedation Dentistry Near You?
-Contact us at Shields Dental & Implant Clinic in Limerick & Blackrock.
+Contact us at Shields Dental & Orthodontic Clinic in Limerick & Blackrock.